Enhex/Deco/README.md

 ### License

 Deco is licensed under a modified version of Apache 2.0 license, that removes some of the conditions, including the requirement to give a copy of the license in Object form distribution.

+### Note

+while Deco is not absolutely "collision free", it's only potentially needs escaping once at the start/end of an entry, compared to other formats that need delimiters to be escaped N times. so it's O(1) vs O(N) in a sense, which makes Deco fundamentally better.